 A Carrier Weathermaker 9200 owner asks on justanswer.com why his furnace will not turn on.
 He has tried various fixes; the expert responds that it is probably the blower motor, which they say is not a terribly expensive repair.
 Several additional posts on this form are about problems with blowers in this unit.

 Diychatroom.com features a discussion about a Weathermaker 9200 that turns off and on too often.
 The owner seems to think the furnace is perhaps too large for the home.
 This idea reiterates a point that the experts on the forums frequently repeat: the installation is the most important part of new HVAC equipment.
 The experts add that in this case a load calculation should have been performed before installation to determine the proper size.

 The WeatherMaker 9200 is available in different models which vary in efficiency and capacity.

 WeatherMaker 9200 Warranty

-Carrier offers a lifetime limited warranty on the heat exchanger in the Weathermaker 9200, and a 3-year limited warranty on the inducer motor, the igniter and the control board.
-The remaining parts are covered by a 1-year limited warranty.
+Carrier offers a lifetime limited warranty on the heat exchanger in the Weathermaker 9200, and a 5-year parts limited warranty.